KCET 2026 Eligibility Criteria - Check Age Limit, Marks Required, No of Attempts, Important Factor

 Domicile Rule 4D

-• A candidate whose mother tongue is Kannada, Tulu or Kodava should have resided and studied for SEVEN YEARS between 1st and 12th standards in disputed Kannada speaking area of South Sholapur or Akkalkot or Jath or Gadhinglaj Taluks of Maharashtra State or Kasargod or Hosadurga or Manjeshwar Taluks of Kerala State.
-These candidates shall undergo a Kannada Language Test conducted by KEA.
+• A student whose mother tongue is Kannada, Tulu or Kodava should have resided and studied for SEVEN YEARS between 1st and 12th standards in a disputed Kannada-speaking area of South Sholapur or Akkalkot or Jath or Gadhinglaj Taluks of Maharashtra State or Kasargod or Hosadurga or Manjeshwar Taluks of Kerala State.
+They shall undergo a Kannada Language Test conducted by KEA.

 Yes